twhite96/TWBlog/_posts/2018-05-19-react-reconciliation.md

 ## The React Tree of Elements

-This tree of elements is called the *tree of elements* and when a component's state changes, React uses a diffing algorithm to compare both the DOM and tree of elements.
+What was once called the Virtual DOM is now called the *tree of elements* and when a component's state changes, React uses a diffing algorithm to compare both the DOM and tree of elements.
 The tree of elements will contain the new state of a component.

 Take this code from CSS-Tricks: